SBA 7(a) Loans: The Essential Guide

 On-time SBA loan payments are reported to the major credit bureaus.
 Successfully paying your loan will help build your business credit, making it easier to secure financing in the future.

 The low interest rate and long repayment terms mean your monthly payments are lower than most loan structures.
-This helps ensure you maintain strong cash flow during the life of the loan.
+This helps ensure that you maintain a strong cash flow throughout the life of the loan.

 The high borrowing amounts allow businesses to invest significantly in their future prospects.
 You can use the funds to acquire commercial real estate, hire more staff, purchase equipment and supplies, and more.